Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 Does FlareSolverr work with all Cloudflare-protected sites?

-FlareSolverr itself is legal open-source software.
-However, bypassing security measures may violate a website's terms of service.
-Always review the legal implications and respect robots.txt directives before scraping.
+FlareSolverr is legal open-source software.
+However, bypassing a site's security measures may violate their terms of service.
+Always check a site's ToS and respect robots.txt before scraping.